 If you have arthritis and think you should pass on exercise, think again.
 With your doctor’s approval, indoor cycling could be the key to lifting your energy level and your mood, as well as helping to protect your joints.

 When you cycle, you will be building up your leg muscles, and this helps support the knee joint.
-Stick to the seated and limited standing core movements.
+If you are having knee pain, stick to the seated and limited standing core movements.
+You can also alter the seat height.
 The jumps and some of the other more advanced movements can be tough on the knee joint.

 Don't start an indoor cycling program if you had a back or knee injury.
 Wait until you get clearance from your doctor.

 Indoor cycling can be a good option for you if you are pregnant.
 You will get a good aerobic workout without further stressing your joints.
 It is safer than riding a bike outside.
 You will not have to worry about falls once your center of gravity begins to shift with your growing belly.